- Who was Alfred Weber?

 (blue circles are far, therefore…)

-- Cost of transporting the finished product is Rs.
+- The cost of transporting the finished product is Rs.
 0.5 for 1 km

-- numbers 1-5 written on blue lines represent Rs. spent in transportation of finished product.
+- numbers 1-5 written on blue lines represent Rs. spent on the transportation of the finished product.

 RM – Raw Material Source